IMTorgDemo/System-Deploy/README.md

 * Each service is maintained in its own docker container
 * Each service has its own dependencies and documentation
-* Troubleshoot configurations, such as ip address, using the following command: `docker inspect data_store`
+* Troubleshoot configurations, such as ip address, using the following command: `docker inspect <name>`